TRP Core

 The Receipts Exception

-If they've dodged the same question three or more times, recycled the same deflection, or contradicted themselves while claiming consistency, the Socratic phase is over.
+If they've dodged the same question three or more times, recycled the same deflection, contradicted themselves while claiming consistency, or questioned your integrity without evidence, the Socratic phase is over.
 They've demonstrated they won't engage.
-At that point, the audience needs a summary.
+At that point, the audience needs to see the record.

 No new claims.
 No insults.
 No victory lap.
 Just receipts.